-- Cook the bacon in the oven for 20 minutes until crispy and golden (if you don't have the wire rack just put the bacon on the baking tray lined with baking paper).
+Cook the bacon in the oven for 20 minutes until crispy and golden (if you don't have a wire rack that's oven proof just put the bacon on the tray lined with baking paper).

 - Meanwhile, whisk the egg, milk and melted butter together in a large bowl.
 Sift in your flour and baking powder, then add the chopped chives and a pinch of salt.
 Whisk the mixture until smooth and well combined.

 - Get your pan on medium heat, then add a knob of butter.
 Once the butter is melted and bubbling in the pan, start adding your pancake batter about 3 spoonfuls per pancake.
 Cook for 2-3 minutes on each side till you achieve a nice golden colour.
 Add more butter whenever needed.

 - Once you have cooked all your pancakes and your bacon is done, you can serve them however you like.
 You can stack them up, top with your bacon, then drizzle with maple syrup (like I did).
 You can serve these pancakes with berries, honey, banana slices, whipped cream etc. Enjoy these maple bacon pancakes!

 Don't spread your pancakes too far out in the pan.

 Don't leave your batter sitting for too long.
 Cook the pancakes soon after making the batter.